 A-level and GCSE results are being released.
 Here’s what to expect

-Hundreds of thousands of pupils across England, Wales, and Northern Ireland are poised to discover their A-level and GCSE results over the coming weeks.
+Hundreds of thousands of pupils across England, Wales, and Northern Ireland are poised to discover their A-level and GCSE results.

 On the same day, pupils in England who have undertaken T-levels – qualifications designed to provide high-quality technical alternatives to A-levels – will also receive their outcomes.

-Thousands of pupils will also be receiving results for various vocational technical qualifications (VTQs) throughout the month.
+Thousands of pupils will also be receiving results for various vocational technical qualifications (VTQs) throughout the month of August.

 Results for Level 3 VTQs, such as BTecs, which are often taken alongside or instead of A-levels, are scheduled for release on or before 14 August.